d4rkl0rd3r3b05/Firewall/README.md

 REQUIREMENTS
 ===============

-Software is independent of Machine-Architecture
-Linux, Unix or Unix-like OS's
+-Software is independent of Machine-Architecture -Linux, Unix or Unix-like OS's
-Python-2.6 or later
+-Python-2.6 or later
-IPTables
+-IPTables